PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

+The radiographer puts a thin plastic tube (cannula) into a vein in the back of your hand.
 You have an injection of a dye called a radiotracer about an hour before the scan.
-You have this into your arm through a small plastic tube called a cannula.

-Then you rest and avoid moving too much.
-This allows the drug to spread through your body and travel to places where glucose is used for energy, like your brain.
+You need to rest and avoid moving too much during this hour.
+You usually lie down.
+This allows the drug to spread through your body and into your tissues.

 In the scanning room